FTC-starbots/starbots-site/README.md

-# Under Control 1156 - Website
+# Starbots - Website

-Site institucional do time de robótica Under Control 1156, inspirado no design do site oficial.
+Site institucional do time de robótica Starbots, inspirado no design do site oficial.

 ## Estrutura do Projeto